jpgmv1998/reproducible_paper_template/README.md

 Author: João Pedro Vieira

 Software: Focused on empirical projects that use mostly R for data manipulation.

-Disclaimer: This project is based on the author's personal preferences, needs, and limitations.

-Requirements: Tested using R version 4.0.2 and RStudio version 1.3.1073 (but may work on other versions).
+Tested using R version 4.0.2 and RStudio version 1.3.1073 (but may work on other versions).

+Disclaimer: This project aims to incorporate reproducible workflows gathered from multiple sources based on the author's personal preferences, needs, and limitations.

 ## Features

 * [Random References](https://github.com/jpgmv1998/reproducible_paper_template/blob/master/randomReferences.md) - File intended to store links for references that may be useful for empirical work (e.g. R, Econometrics, Git, etc).

-* R Project: Allows better use of relative paths, helps with version control connecting directly to a GitHub project (requires previous setup - see more about [here](https://happygitwithr.com/)).
+* R Project with git: Allows better use of relative paths, helps with version control connecting directly to a GitHub project (requires previous setup - see more about [here](https://happygitwithr.com/)).

 * R packages management: Use of `renv` package to help with package version management and reproducibility (see more about [here](https://rstudio.github.io/renv/articles/renv.html)).

+* Code and data structure:

 Ideas for future implementation are stored on [Issues](https://github.com/jpgmv1998/reproducible_paper_template/issues).